tomalrussell/nismod_teaching_kit/docs/lecture_01/Lecture_1.4.md

----
-title: "Mini-Lecture 1.4 -- Case study: Infrastructure challenges in a small-island context"
+# Mini-Lecture 1.4 -- Case study: Infrastructure challenges in a

-keywords:
+small-island context"

 - Small islands
 - Infrastructure vision
 - Infrastructure systems modelling
   authors:
 - Daniel Adshead
----

-## Short description

 This lecture will introduce infrastructure assessment in the context of country-specific challenges and will provide a brief background to a